Student information and privacy

 These matters are typically provided in a collection notice which is preferably given before or at the time of collection.
 If this is not practicable, then the collection notice can be given as soon as practicable after the information is collected.

 Collection notices can combine the use of brief statements with full explanations to facilitate the provision of prescribed matters to students.
-An example of a full explanation is the privacy collection notice for student information used by Student Services and Administration.
+An example of a full explanation is the privacy collection notice for student information used by Student Administration and other student support teams including ASK La Trobe.
 This notice is available within the University Handbook.
-Brief statements are placed on forms used by Student Services and Administration which make reference to the full explanation.
+Brief statements are placed on forms used by student support teams which make reference to the full explanation.

 Student complaints